SAP-archive/data-warehouse-cloud-modeling/exercises/ex4/README.md

 Let's have a closer look into the options:

 ### Pulling data via Connection
 This is the classic and standard way to ingest data in SAP Data Warehouse Cloud.
 For that you setup a connection to the source system and then just pull the data in.
-SAP Data Warehouse Cloud comes here with pre-shiped connectors and adaptors to SAP and Non-SAP sources.
+SAP Data Warehouse Cloud comes here with various connectors and adaptors to SAP and Non-SAP sources.
 There is also an option to install your own connector in order to access a specific source.
+Once the connection is set, you can choose between data federation (remote data access) or data replication.